eginamalaj/SpatialAnalysis_Mapping/README.md

 # Spatial Analysis and Mapping with R

-This file contains an example on how R can be used for spatial analysis.
+This file contains an example of how R can be used for spatial analysis.

 The results are part of the publication: